tarwn/lessthandot-hugo/blogs/content/posts/2009-10-01-five-google-wave-invitations-are-up-for.md

 ORDER BY NEWID()
 ```

 **And the lucky winners are: @AaronBertrand, @misterjp, @Jorriss,@russconklin and sqlsister.
-Invitations have been entered into Google Wave&#8230;now you have to wait for the Wave team**
+Invitations have been entered into Google Wave…now you have to wait for the Wave team**

  [1]: http://imgur.com/1mKn7.png